 Use the dough hook at low speed to mix the dough until it cleans the sides and bottom of the mixing bowl.
 Knead in mixer for 5-7 minutes, until a soft, smooth, and elastic dough forms.
 You should be able to stretch the dough for 4-5" without it tearing.

 Place dough into a large greased bowl turning the dough over, and cover with a clean damp towel or plastic wrap.
-Let rise in a warm place (75º to 85º is ideal) overnight or for 8 hours (or until dough is bubbly and has doubled in size).
+Let rise at room temperature or a warm area 4-12 hours (see chart in notes below) to ferment.

 Preparing the loaves